Topologically protected flatness in chiral moir\'e heterostructures: Effect of disorder

 where $\kappa_{m,0}$ is the $m$-th smallest vector in the first trine of the plane that connects the two corners $\kappa$ and $\kappa'$ of the moir\'e Brillouin zone (up to reciprocal lattice vectors), $\kappa_{m,n}$ denotes its rotation by $2n\pi/3$, and $\mu_m$ stands for the amplitude of the $m$-th harmonic.
 The $\phi_{m, n}$ phases are included such that $\delta \mathcal{A}_z$ does not break $C_3$ and the $C_{2y}$ symmetry of Eq.~\ref{eq_chirltbg}.
 The precise definition of all these terms is given in App.~\ref{app_detailsnumerics}.
 We only consider the first $m_c = 10$ harmonics and discretize $\mathcal{D}$ on a momentum-space lattice containing all plane waves with wavevectors of norm smaller than a certain radius $R_k$.

 For the considered $C_3$-preserving inter-layer tunneling disorder, the chiral model of TBG still possesses exact magic angles where the bands at zero energy become perfectly degenerate~\cite{sheffer2023symmetries,becker2022mathematics}.
-The precise value of these magic $\alpha$ can be efficiently determined using the method of Refs.~\cite{becker2022mathematics,becker2023magic}, where all magic angles are determined as eigenvalues of a carefully designed operator $\Lambda$, whose explicit expression is given in App.~\ref{app_detailsnumerics} for comprehensiveness.
+The precise value of these magic $\alpha$ can be efficiently determined using the method of Refs.~\cite{becker2022mathematics,becker2023magic}, where all magic angles are determined as eigenvalues of the operator $\Lambda$ (see App.~\ref{app_detailsnumerics} for details).
 We first use this method to characterize the sensitivity of the magic angles to the different harmonics in Eq.~\ref{eq_highharm}.
 For this purpose, we choose one specific harmonic $m$ and compute the change $\delta \alpha$ in the first, second, and third magic angles when $\mu_m = \delta \mu$ is set to a small but finite value (keeping all other $\mu_{n\neq m}=0$).
-For small disorder strength, this corresponds to taking the derivatives $\partial \alpha / \partial \mu$ of $\Lambda$'s eigenvalues with respect to $\mu_m$.
+For small disorder strength, this corresponds to taking the derivatives $\partial \alpha / \partial \mu$ of the eigenvalues of $\Lambda$ with respect to $\mu_m$.
 We numerically evaluate this derivative using a small enough $\delta\mu=0.02$, and plot our results for $|\partial \alpha / \partial \mu|$ in Fig.~\ref{fig_sus_exp}a.
 We observe that the $\alpha$ deviations in the first magic angle exponentially decay with $m$ and are negligible for $m > 5$, indicating that the first magic angle is robust against microscopic details on scales smaller than the moir\'e length.
 In contrast, the deviations for the higher magic angle can reach up to ten times the amplitude of the added perturbation and do not decay with $m$.
 This suggests that the higher magic angles are easily affected by microscopic disorder at all scales down to graphene's lattice constant.
 Perturbations on those scales, such as lattice relaxations, are inevitable and necessarily spoil the prediction for higher magic angles~\cite{tarnopolsky2019origin,becker2022mathematics}.
-Perturbations on scales larger than the moir\'e length are also studied in App.~\ref{app:smallmomentum}.
+Perturbations on scales larger than the moir\'e length are also studied in App.~\ref{app_detailsnumerics}.